By Jane Barthelemy.

 Over the past 4 decades, dermatologists and doctors say you should never be exposed to direct sunlight because it will damage your skin and cause skin cancer.

-After numerous basal cell spots, I’m terrified of the sun.
+After numerous basal cell spots, I’m also wary of the sun.

 As I child I basked in the sun all summer long without sunscreen or a hat.
 I got lots of sunburns, peeled and went out again.
 Now I know better.
 Countless basal cell cancer spots on my face and chest have taught me to do everything I can to avoid a recurrence.